 12 Reasons Your ECHO Leaf Blower Won’t Start

-Plugged Air Filter in a ECHO Leaf Blower
+Plugged Air Filter in an ECHO Leaf Blower

 Bad Spark Plug in an ECHO Leaf Blower

-A bad spark plug is one that is dirty with carbon buildup, has a cracked porcelain or has a burnt electrode.
+A bad spark plug is one that is dirty with carbon buildup, has cracked porcelain, or has a burnt electrode.
 When the plug isn’t functioning, it will not provide the spark required for the engine to run.